-In my experience, thick wire is challenging to work with; you don't want to put your hands through the strain of crocheting with wire that is too heavy.
-So with that in mind, you'll want to work with thin wire -- perhaps in the range of 26 to 28 gauge.
-I've also seen projects made using 24 gauge wire.
+Thick wire is challenging to work with; you don't want to put your hands through the strain of crocheting with a wire that is too heavy.
+So with that in mind, you'll want to work with thin wire--perhaps in the range of 26 to 28 gauge.
+You can also use a 24 gauge wire.

 All have their advantages and disadvantages.

-So far, my favorite is the larger spools pictured at left.
-There's enough wire on the spool to make most projects I would want to make, and it's easy to unwind wire as needed.
+So far, a crafter's favorite is the larger spools pictured at left.
+There's enough wire on the spool to make most projects you would want to make, and it's easy to unwind wire as needed.

-I also love working with the smaller spools from the wire value packs, but they only work for projects where a small amount of wire is needed.
+You may also love working with the smaller spools from the wire value packs, but they only work for projects where a small amount of wire is needed.
 Also, there tends to be quite a bit of waste in proportion to the amount of wire present.
-After crocheting a project with one of these spools, I've often found that I have a piece left over at the end that's a significant length of wire yet it's too short to do much of anything with.
+After crocheting a project with one of these spools, you may find that a piece is left over at the end that's a significant length of wire yet it's too short to do much of anything with.

-Also, there is an excessive amount of packaging with this type of wire, which could potentially have an impact on the environment -- depending on what you do with the packaging afterwards.
-I tend to keep the used-up spools so I can use them for winding more wire or embroidery floss later, so the spools aren't wasted.
-I also keep pieces of leftover wire in hopes that I'll eventually find a creative use for them.
+Also, there is an excessive amount of packaging with this type of wire, which could potentially have an impact on the environment depending on what you do with the packaging afterward.
+Keep the used-up spools so you can use them for winding more wire or embroidery floss later, so the spools aren't wasted.

-My least favorite is the loosely coiled wire without any type of spool.
+Most crafter's least favorite is the loosely coiled wire without any type of spool.
 It's problematic because it can tangle and become challenging (or impossible) to sort out.
-I've taken to keeping empty spools after I've used them up, and then winding my coiled wire onto the empty spools as needed.
-That's worked well for me, but it is time-consuming to do.
+A good tip is to keep empty spools after you've used them up, and then wind coiled wire onto the empty spools as needed.

 The wire packaged in this way does have a couple of advantages.
 One is its lower environmental impact (more wire, less packaging.)
-The other is that they tend to give you a lot of wire for the price; so far I've found it to be a pretty good value, assuming I don't lose too much of it to tangles and snarls.
+The other is that they tend to give you a lot of wire for the price.
+It's a pretty good value, assuming you don't lose too much of it to tangles and snarls.

 Which Crochet Hook Should You Use for Wire Crochet?

 Wire crochet is excessively hard on crochet hooks.
-Therefore I'd suggest two characteristics that make the perfect wire crochet hook:
+Therefore these two characteristics make the perfect wire crochet hook:

-- The hook should be one you don't mind damaging or breaking all together, in case something goes terribly wrong.
-Absolutely do not use a hook that has sentimental value or significant monetary value.
+- The hook should be one you don't mind damaging or breaking altogether, in case something goes wrong.
+Do not use a hook that has sentimental value or significant monetary value.
 You could end up regretting it.

-I tend to use either small steel crochet hooks or cheap aluminum Boye hooks for wire crochet.
-I am sure there are other acceptable choices, but those are the ones that I've had success with so far.
+Good options to use are either small steel crochet hooks or cheap aluminum Boye hooks for wire crochet.

 Which Beads Should You Use for Wire Crochet?